amaljoseph/BezierFit/README.md

 * Define a Bezier Curve using it's control points and degree.

-* Fit a curve to Bezier using Least Squares Fitting.
+* Fit a curve to Bezier using Least Squares Method.

 ## Usage